More Crap: Production and themes

-"More Crap" was written and directed by Trey Parker, and was produced and broadcast as the second episode of the second run of the South Park's eleventh season, after the season premiere, "Le Petit Tourette".
-The episode originally aired on Comedy Central in the United States on October 10, 2007, and is rated TV-MA L. The episode features regular voice acting from Parker and Stone for most characters (with Parker as Randy and Stan), as well as April Stewart and Mona Marshall for female voices.
+"More Crap" was written and directed by Trey Parker, and was produced and broadcast as the second episode of the second run of South Park's eleventh season, after the season premiere, "Le Petit Tourette".
+The episode originally aired on Comedy Central in the United States on October 10, 2007, and is rated TV-MA L. The episode features regular voice-acting from Parker and Stone for most characters (with Parker as Randy and Stan), as well as April Stewart and Mona Marshall for female voices.
 South Park staff writer Kyle McCulloch portrayed the voice of Bono.

 Cultural references

 "More Crap" satirizes Irish singer, musician, and philanthropist Bono, the principal vocalist of U2.
 Bono is portrayed as obsessed with being the best at everything and winning awards, and is criticized for not letting others claim success over him.
 Stan makes remarks about Bono's wealth and knighthood, as well as his highly successful band, and his "hot wife", Alison Hewson.
 The episode depicts Bono in Africa at one point, and makes reference to his numerous accolades, including his 22 Grammy Awards, and his nominations for an Academy Award, a Golden Globe Award, and the Nobel Peace Prize.
 In a joke, Bono is revealed to have first-place trophies in much smaller scale categories as well, such as "most Sports Illustrated subscriptions sold".
 In the episode, people claim that Bono is both "talented" and "caring", being "able to do so much, try to help so many people", while still "seem like such a piece of crap".
 As the plot progresses, the comparison between Bono and feces moves from metaphorical to literal, as he is revealed to be an actual piece of feces raised as a human.
-As such, Bono's obsession with being number one is his way of compensating for being born "number two" – a euphemism for feces.
+As such, Bono's obsession with being number one is his way of compensating for being born "number two" - a euphemism for feces.

 Near the end of the episode, when Bono is breastfed by his father, they both refer to breast milk as "bitty".
 This alludes to the British sketch comedy series Little Britain, in which the character Harvey constantly insists on receiving "bitty" from his mother's breast, despite being an adult.

 "More Crap" aired less than one month after South Park received a Creative Arts Emmy Award for "Outstanding Animated Program (for Programming Less Than One Hour)" that year, at the 59th Primetime Emmy Awards for the episode "Make Love Not Warcraft".
-The episode makes fun of having won the award in a running gag; several times during the episode – such as when Randy is looking at the excrement inside of him through an ultrasound image – a caption appears on-screen, with a spinning Emmy Award along with the text "Emmy Award Winning Series".
+The episode makes fun of having won the award in a running gag; several times during the episode - such as when Randy is looking at the excrement inside of him through an ultrasound image - a caption appears on screen, with a spinning Emmy Award along with the text "Emmy Award Winning Series".